Join our leaders and other panellists as they discuss AI

-This is the focus of the World Economic Forum’s Annual Meeting of the New Champions, which is currently being held in Tianjin, China.
-Featuring about 200 sessions, the meeting brings together over 2,000 senior business and government leaders, policy makers, technology and innovation experts, academic leaders and journalists from over 80 countries.
+This will be the focus of the World Economic Forum Annual Meeting of the New Champions, which will be held in Dalian, China from 1-3 July 2019.
+Featuring over 100 sessions, the meeting brings together over 1,500 senior business and government leaders, policy makers, technology and innovation experts, academic leaders and journalists from over 80 countries.
 As a strategic partner to the WEF, PwC is once again having a strong presence at the event.

 Senior manager, Global communications, PwC Switzerland

 Tel: +41 79 599 9567